D. B. Karnik: Career

+Before starting Maharashtra Times, he worked in Kesari and Prabhat newspaper.

 He is credited with starting four publications in Maharashtra.
 He was instrumental, as founder editor, of turning the Maharashtra Times into a dynamic, people oriented newspaper.
 He held office for a year and a half.
-Before starting Maharashtra Times, he worked in Kesari and Prabhat newspaper.

 He was very close to Yashwantrao Chavan.

 He inspired many writers to contribute in the supplements of Maharashtra Times in the initial days.
 These include P. B. Bhave, and N. S. Phadke.